iciaparicio/explore-cms-en/primeros-pasos/acciones-principales/publicar_en-US.md

 ---
-description: >-
-Take a quick look at how to publish a layout.
-At the end of this article you can access the steps in a much more detailed way.
+description: "Take a quick look at how to publish a layout.
+At the end of this article you can access the steps in a much more detailed way."
 ---

 # Publish a layout